stefan-hoeck/idris2-tutorial/src/Tutorial/Eq.md

 you need a proof of type `x = y` in order for two variables to unify, use the `Refl` data constructor in the pattern match.
-If, on the other hand, you need to run further computations on such a proof, use a variable for `x` and `y` to remain distinct.
+If, on the other hand, you need to run further computations on such a proof, use a variable and the left and right-hand sides will remain distinct.

 Here is another example from the last chapter: We want to show that parsing and printing column types behaves correctly.
-Writing proofs about parser can be very hard in general, but here it can be done with a mere pattern match:
+Writing proofs about parsers can be very hard in general, but here it can be done with a mere pattern match:

 ```idris